Comprehensive Eye Exam with Dilation

 Contact Lens Suite

 Do you wear contact lenses?
 If not, have you ever wondered if contact lenses might be right for you?
 Talk to one of our doctors and they can answer all your questions!
 We fit a variety of contact lenses from dailies to monthly soft lenses in both regular and toric format.
-We also have a specialty contact lens suite that allows us to fit scleral and rigid gas permeable lenses that can last a year or more!
+We also have a contact lens suite that allows us to fit unique contact lenses such as rigid gas permeable lenses that can last a year or more!
 Patients with keratoconus, pellucid, and high astigmatism are all welcome here.

 If you are nervous about learning to insert and remove contact lenses, our contact lens technicians will sit down with you one-on-one for a personal contact lens training session to help you gain the confidence you need to begin wearing contact lenses.